tytydraco/yessleep/out/A_new_me_A_better_me.md

 “It’s… it’s fine,” I said.
 “I like mint.”

 Then, the picture moved.
 I saw it in reverse.
-How I picked up the flip comb, and let the blade out.
+How I picked up the switchblade comb, and let the blade out.
 How I went back up those stairs.